Guyanese in the United Kingdom

 Citizens or residents of the United Kingdom whose origins lie in Guyana are a part of the country's British Caribbean community.
-Guyana was a former British colony, British Guiana, responsible for moving large numbers of Africans and Indians for labor in the sugar industry.
+Guyana was a former British colony, British Guiana, responsible for moving large numbers of Africans and Indians for labour in the sugar industry.
 British Guyanese are notable for their contributions to literature and music.

 Demographics

 Population

 At the time of the 2001 UK Census there were 20,872 Guyanese-born people in the UK.
 In 2001, Guyana was the sixth most common birthplace within the Americas for people in the UK and on a global scale ranked as the 51st most common birthplace of people resident in the UK.
 Estimates published by the Office for National Statistics suggest that the Guyanese-born population of the UK was 24,000 in 2009.